ankrutik/aws/solutions_arch_cert/notes.md

 ## Bucket

 - like a folder
-- needs to be universally unique or unique gobally
+- needs to be universally unique or unique gobally; universal namespace
 - URL or web address created for it
 - HTTP 200 code received if upload is successful
+- by default newly created bucket is private
+  - Access can be setup using:
+    - bucket policies (**bucket level**)
+    - Access Control Lists (**object level**)
+- Access logs can be configured to be stored on another bucket in same or different account

 ## Object